dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 OpenAI ChatGPT is trending topics, I heard a lot about it and curious to know more about it.
 I sign up and tried ChatGPT.
 ChatGPT is really cool, and it's more than what I thought.

-I am using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
+I have been using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
 OpenAI Codex is a generative pretrained language model which helps people write code even for non-tech people.

-ChatGPT dose more than helping people writing code.
+ChatGPT dose more than helping people write code.
 It interacts like human in a conversational way to provide a detailed response to query.
 code completion, text completion, image generation, and fine-tuning are next level of innovation.